 Certain changed circumstances may warrant a modification of a child support order.
 One of the parties may find that their income has changed drastically.
 A parent’s health may be an issue.
 There are a number of factors that might warrant either an increase or reduction in child support payments.

-Attorney Price has experience handling modifications of child support orders.
+Our Attorneys have experience handling modifications of child support orders.
 This requires a motion in family court.
 The considerations used to determine the initial award will be revisited.
 Of course, the best interests of your child will continue to be primary.

 Enforcement of Child Support Orders